-Oklahoma Academic Standards for Kindergarten English Language Arts
+Oklahoma Academic Standards Kindergarten ELA Activities

 K.2.PA.
 Phonological Awareness - Phonological awareness is the ability to recognize, think about, and manipulate sounds in spoken language without using text.